ianthehenry/judge/README.md

 The macros themselves work pretty well, but the actual "test runner" bit is pretty basic and needs some work.
 For example:

 - test output is really bad
-- there's no way to only run a subset of tests in the same file
+- there's no interactive mode for select corrections
 - there's no way to automatically diff or accept corrections
 - doesn't currently skip context-dependent tests if :setup or :reset fails